Bidirectional quantum teleportation using quantum walks: Introduction

 Although entanglement is crucial in this process, there is an alternative teleportation technique where initial entanglement between states is not required; instead, it is generated during the step-by-step teleportation process \cite{WAN2017}.
 This can be achieved through a process known as a quantum walk \cite{VEN2012}, which is the quantum analogue of a classical walk, particularly through the use of a coined quantum walk \cite{AMB2001}.
 Quantum walks play an essential role in quantum computing, quantum simulation, quantum information processing, and graph-theoretic applications, and have been regarded as a promising computational model in recent years \cite{KAD2021,QIA2024}.
 Using coined quantum walk many protocols for teleportation of qubits have been developed \cite{LI2019,SHI2022,ZAR2023,Sha2018,Cha2019,Li2022,Yam2021,Che2022}.
 But bidirectional teleportation of qubits is not explored yet.

 In this work, we investigate bidirectional quantum teleportation using the quantum walk technique.
-First, we explore a one-dimensional quantum walk on two independent one-dimensional lattices, one for Alice and another for Bob.
+First, a one-dimensional quantum walk on two independent one-dimensional lattices is explored, with one lattice assigned to Alice and another to Bob.
 Depending on the outcomes of their respective coins, Alice and Bob perform nearest-neighbor jumps on the lattice and execute single-qubit bidirectional teleportation.
-We also discuss single-qubit bidirectional teleportation on two independent $4$-cycles (one-dimensional periodic lattices with $4$ sites).
-Additionally, we introduce two methods for two-qubit bidirectional teleportation: the first method involves a quantum walk on four independent one-dimensional lattices with nearest-neighbor jumps based on the outcomes of a single coin, and the second method involves a quantum walk on two independent lattices with both nearest-neighbor and next-nearest-neighbor jumps based on the outcomes of two coins.
+The discussion also includes single-qubit bidirectional teleportation on two independent $4$-cycles (one-dimensional periodic lattices with $4$ sites).
+Furthermore, two approaches to two-qubit bidirectional teleportation are presented: the first method involves a quantum walk on four independent one-dimensional lattices with nearest-neighbor jumps based on the outcomes of a single coin, and the second method involves a quantum walk on two independent lattices with both nearest-neighbor and next-nearest-neighbor jumps based on the outcomes of two coins.
 Finally, we conclude that in these two teleportation schemes, a mapping can be found between the position basis of the lattices, and in each equivalent case, the same unitary operators can reproduce the teleported state.

 The paper is organized as follows.
 In Sec.~\ref{sec2}, we discuss bidirectional quantum teleportation of a single qubit state.
-In sec.\ref{sec3}, we study bidirectional teleportation using quantum walk on $4$-cycle.
-In sec.~\ref{sec4}, we explain two qubit bidirectional teleportation single step quantum walk and in Sec.~\ref{sec5}, we propose another method of two qubit bidirectional teleportation using two step quantum walk and compare it with earlier.
+Sec.\ref{sec3}, presents a study of bidirectional teleportation using a quantum walk on a $4$-cycle.
+Sec.~\ref{sec4}, explains two-qubit bidirectional teleportation using a single-step quantum walk, while Sec.~\ref{sec5} proposes an alternative method based on a two-step quantum walk and compares it with the former.
 Finally we conclude in Sec.~\ref{sec6}.